MONEI/monei-python-sdk/README.md

 ### pip install

-If the python package is hosted on a repository, you can install directly using:
+If the Python package is hosted on a repository, you can install directly using:

 ```sh
 pip install --upgrade Monei